sebastianspicker/setlist-to-playlist/docs/README.md

 This page keeps the current readme guidance concise after earlier rough notes.

 ## Usage
-- Made the typescript assumptions easier to check later.
+- Rewrote the react explanation around the maintained behavior.

 - Earlier scratch notes were compressed into the current guidance.